balle/balu-wiki/cluster/ceph.rst

   ceph pg <pg_num> query

-* Where to find an object?
+* Where to find an object / file?

 .. code-block:: bash